 USB/IP Project aims to develop a general USB device sharing system over IP network.
-To share USB devices between computers with their full functionality, USB/IP encapsulates "USB I/O messages" into IP packets and transmits them between computers.
-Download the latest code.
+To share USB devices between computers with their full functionality, USB/IP encapsulates "USB I/O messages" into TCP/IP payloads and transmits them between computers.

 about